 FAQs about Performance Navigator

-Posted on July 12, 2018
+Posted on November 12, 2024

 Will this product hurt the performance of my IBM i®?

 You will not even notice that the product is working.
 The data gathering software is already part of the OS.
-I currently have a subscription to IBM's PM for Power service.

-How is Performance Navigator compared to PM?
+How is Performance Navigator for IBM i compared to Navigator for i's PDI or others?

 What are the specs for the Windows PC to run Performance Navigator?

-How often can I run Performance Navigator?
+How often can I run Performance Navigator for IBM i?

 How do I uninstall PN/400?